 Felon In Possession of a Firearm

 Recent legislation changed the gradation of VUFA § 6105 in most cases.
 Previously, in most cases, a violation of VUFA § 6105 would be graded as a felony of the second degree.
-Because of the recent change in the law, VUFA § 6105 is now usually a felony of the first degree.
+Because of the recent change in the law, VUFA § 6105 is now usually a felony of the first degree if the gun was within the reach of the defendant at the time of the arrest.
 The Pennsylvania Sentencing Commission also increased the recommended guideline sentence range for a violation of § 6105, thereby encouraging judges to sentence defendants convicted of this gun offense to even longer jail sentences.
 It is important to remember, however, that the sentencing guidelines are not binding, and therefore it may be possible for us to obtain a better sentence than that recommended by the guidelines from the judge or prosecutor even in a case where there is strong evidence that the defendant illegally possessed a gun despite a prior conviction.